bharatchanddandamudi/Bharatchand-Protflio-/README.md

 - Setting up URLs in Django project
 - Creating models in Django
-- Connecting Django project to Postgres
+- Connecting Django project to Postgres or sqllite
 - Adding static images
 - Designing the layout for website
 - Creating object views